sertit/eoreader/docs/main_features.md

 The bands are ordered as asked in the stack.
 However, they cannot be duplicated (the stack cannot contain 2 `RED` bands for instance)!
-If the same band is asked several time, its order will be the one of the last demand.
+If the same band is asked several times, its order will be the one of the last demand.

 ```python
 # Create a stack with the previous OK bands